raaviian/FSKTM_library/README.md

 # FSKTM_library
 Group project for object oriented programming subject UTHM (Universiti Tun Hussein Onn Malaysia)
+This program can be use as library application to see all of book available, which here we make our faculty website a application program to borrow a book from faculty's FSKTM (Fakult Sains Komputer dan Tekologi Maklumat) library.

 ## Getting Started
 Use your favourite IDE to run our program, this program is just a raw program